stella-chmt/resume/English.md

   * Responsible for the test of the website Coohom.com.
   * Analyzed business requirements, performed functional, regression, performance and reliability testing to uncover defects and propose improvements for the product.

-* Meituan Dianping, China    May 2017 - September 2018
+* Meituan Dianping, China    May 2017 - August 2018
   * Led a 14 members' software QA team in the Daodianzhonghe Department which consists of 114 developers, to develop and implement quality-assurance and quality-control methodologies and way of working to ensure compliance with QA standards and customer requirements.
   * Analyzed business requirements, performed functional, reliability, performance and compatibility testing and followed user feedbacks to improve user experience.
   * Trained junior testing engineers on different technologies and infrastructures used.